 A common request in Excel training courses is to learn how to perform a Lookup function in Excel.
 Many people have heard about the VLOOKUP and HLOOKUP functions in Excel but have unsuccessfully used the function.
 This post is going to solve any confusion you have about using either Lookup function.

-The Lookup function is a fantastic time saver and is a great way of showcasing exactly how Microsoft Excel can “do the work for you”.
+The Lookup function is a fantastic time saver.
+It is a perfect example of how Excel can “do the work for you”.
 For those who have not heard of the lookup function, this post will provide you with a great introduction to these two functions and how they can be used to save time.

 An important aspect of understanding any function in Excel is the ability to identify the parameters or syntax required.

 There are two types of lookup functions: VLOOKUP (used for vertically presented data) and HLOOKUP (used for horizontally presented data).
 We will now take a look at the VLOOKUP function which is shown below:

 =VLOOKUP(lookup_value, table_array, col_index_number, [range_lookup])